0glabs/0g-da-client/docs/data-model.md

 	ReferenceBlockNumber uint
 	// BatchRoot is the root of a Merkle tree whose leaves are the hashes of the blobs in the batch BatchRoot [32]byte
-	// DataRoot is the root of a Merkle tree whos leaves are the merkle root encoded data blobs divided in zgs segment size DataRoot eth_common.Hash
+	// DataRoot is the root of a Merkle tree who's leaves are the merkle root encoded data blobs divided in zgs segment size DataRoot eth_common.Hash
 }
 ```